fhiso/sources-and-citations/creators-name.md

 identity is well known and his `CreatorsName` could be written "`C[okayne], G. E.`".]

-If it considered desirable to include the original form of a transliterated name, it is *recommended* that they are placed after the name in parentheses (U+0028 and U+0029). [*Example &mdash;* Japanese names lose information when transliterated as many names can be written
+If it is considered desirable to include the original form of a transliterated name, it is *recommended* that they are placed after the name in parentheses (U+0028 and U+0029). [*Example &mdash;* Japanese names lose information when transliterated as many names can be written